-- NEW!
-DOE Cybersecurity Fellowship - For students interested in careers in cybersecurity, a new multi-disciplinary field involving processes and technologies deployed to protect critical infrastructures and data from vulnerabilities or attacks.
+- DOE Cybersecurity Fellowship - For students interested in careers in cybersecurity, a new multi-disciplinary field involving processes and technologies deployed to protect critical infrastructures and data from vulnerabilities or attacks.
 Majors in mathematics, computer science, applied math, chemistry, biology, or marine biology with a minor in computational science are eligible.

 - NIH MARC Research Trainee Program - Provides seminars, mentoring, scholarships, research stipends, and funding for off-island research experiences for undergraduate students interested in earning a Ph.D. in Biomedical Science.
 Eligible majors include Psychology, Computer Science, Mathematics, Biology, Chemistry, and Marine Biology.

 - NSF HBCU-UP Research Fellowship Program - Offers scholarships and stipends for (on-island and off-island) student research experiences in all Science and Mathematics fields.

 - NIH RISE Research Scholars Program - Includes seminars and mentoring for students interested in careers in biomedical research.
 Eligible majors are Biology, Psychology, Chemistry, Mathematics, Engineering, Nursing, Computer Science and Marine Biology.

 Summer Research Programs for STEM Undergraduates:

 - Summer Sophomore Research Institute (SSRI) - Summer stipends and housing for Biology, Chemistry, Marine Biology, Physics, Engineering, Mathematics, and Computer Science sophomores & juniors to research and attend research methods workshops within their disciplines.